vitdetCpu/Auth-Club/README.md

 First rule of Auth Club: You do not talk about Auth Club.

-Auth Club is live, audience-powered AI competition platform where participants directly influence how AI agents battle in real time.
+Auth Club is a live, audience-powered AI competition platform where participants directly influence how AI agents battle in real time.
 Built for the Stack Auth hackathon.

 ## How It Works